Seat Belt Defect Failure in Philadelphia

-Did you know that it has only been since the 70’s that the federal government required that all states make laws which require the use of seat belts?
+Did you know that it has only been since the 70’s that the federal government required that all states make laws that require the use of seat belts?
 States were forced into making laws requiring mandatory use of seat belts, lest they lose their funding for other state projects from the federal government.
-The government, through the Federal Motor Vehicle Safety Standards (FMVSS), made regulations which the states had to adopt.
-The reason they were pressured to adopt these regulations was because seat belt use saves lives.
+Through the Federal Motor Vehicle Safety Standards (FMVSS), the government made regulations that the states had to adopt.
+They were pressured to adopt these regulations because seat belt use saves lives.

-If you or a loved one were involved in a Car Accident in which you suspect that the seatbelt did not do its job properly, call our office for a free consultation.
-At The Law Offices of Greg Prosmushkin, P.C., our Philadelphia Car Accident Lawyers and staff can assist you in making a claim against the manufacturer of the seat belt.
+If you or a loved one were involved in a Car Accident in which you suspect that the seatbelt did not do its job correctly, call our office for a free consultation.
+At The Law Offices of Greg Prosmushkin, P.C., our Philadelphia Car Accident Lawyers and staff can assist you in claiming the seat belt manufacturer.

-In order to determine whether the seat belt is defective or not, or to see whether you have a true crashworthy case, you must take the following steps once you or a loved one is involved in a Car Accident:
+To determine whether the seat belt is defective or not or to see whether you have a true crashworthy case, you must take the following steps once you or a loved one is involved in a Car Accident:

 - Preserve the car.
 Failure to do this can ruin the case.
 We must see and examine the belt in the car.

 - Preserve the belt.
-The product within the car (which is a product itself) must be preserved by the party that had control of it when the incident occurred, or else you will be charged with spoliation of evidence.
+The product within the car (a product itself) must be preserved by the party controlling it when the incident occurred, or else you will be charged with spoliation of evidence.
 If you spoil the evidence, the case will be dismissed with exceptions.

 - Go to the scene of the incident and collect evidence of speed.
-This means collection of skidmark photographs and debris left behind
+This means a collection of skidmark photographs and debris left behind.

-- Preserve any type of on board recording system.
-These days, with computer systems built right into vehicles themselves, we can tell how fast the driver was going (this is especially important if it was a single Car Accident, such as hitting a deer or telephone pole).
+- Preserve any onboard recording system.
+These days, with computer systems built right into vehicles, we can tell how fast the driver was going (this is especially important if it was a single Car Accident, such as hitting a deer or telephone pole).

-At The Law Offices of Greg Prosmushkin, P.C., we know how to preserve the evidence, and conduct an investigation which will allow for experts to determine whether your car was truly crashworthy – and whether the belt complained of was indeed defective.
-As always, the consultation is free, and, if necessary, we will come to you, depending on your injuries and ability to be mobile.
+At The Law Offices of Greg Prosmushkin, P.C., we know how to preserve the evidence and conduct an investigation that will allow experts to determine whether your car was truly crashworthy – and whether the belt complained of was indeed defective.
+As always, the consultation is free, and if necessary, we will come to you, depending on your injuries and ability to be mobile.